 Barrio Bread is a community-supported bakery producing a range of artisan breads using local and organic heritage grains and flour for direct retail sales and wholesale to local stores and restaurants in the Tucson area.
 The owner-manager, who is also the head baker, has nurtured a strong community around the bakery built on quality, sustainability, personal relations, education, and solidarity, resulting in high demand and an army of ambassadors for the bakery and for the local food movement.
 The baker has also been instrumental in the growth of the sustainable local grain economy in Arizona through collaboration with activists, farmers, millers, and other bakers whilst also being a significant contributor to share his knowledge and provide assistance nationally.
 Though wholesale was hit hard during the COVID lockdown in 2020, the business weathered the crisis due to its short supply chain, strong direct consumer sales and committed customer base.

 The origins of Barrio Bread are true to its name—‘Neighborhood Bread’ in English.
-Ultimately, Barrio’s founder and master baker entrepreneur is driven by his belief that neighborhood scale, artisan bakeries can be powerful agents for community change with significant social, cultural, environmental and economic benefits.
+Barrio’s founder stated that he is driven by his belief that neighborhood scale, artisan bakeries can be powerful agents for community change with significant social, cultural, environmental and economic benefits.
 It began in 2008 when an elementary school teacher resurrected his earlier career as a baker and took his passion and talents for baking healthy bread and making community connections to start a bakery in his garage.
 Selling at the local farmers’ market, Barrio quickly built an enthusiastic customer base through the baker’s networking and word of mouth.
 Such business startups are possible in Arizona due to its permissive cottage industry food business laws and have been used by several other artisan bakeries in the state.
 Sales were based on taking advanced weekly orders through the website with multiple community-based distribution points, such as a farmer’s market, a lower-income neighborhood, and several schools, thereby reaching a wide variety of customers.
 Bread sales were supplemented with bread-making courses, using the baker’s other passion, education, to share his knowledge and skills, and support the community.

 In the first couple of years, Barrio sourced its flour from out-of-state specialty mills, but through his connections, the baker was learning of interest to restore local growing and milling of heritage grains in Arizona.
 In 2011, the baker joined a group of entrepreneurs on a project to grow and develop markets for White Sonoran wheat.
 He worked closely with the miller involved, experimenting with how to bake with the flour and managing to produce an excellent bread with 20% local content.
 At networking and training events he became an advocate for the local grain and struck an agreement with a local organic grain farmer to grow and mill enough White Sonoran in 2013 to use 10% across all of his breads, and then up to 20% as he learned more about the flour’s qualities.
 However, while White Sonora added fabulous flavor and other values to the bread, it does not have the necessary technical qualities for being the primary bread flour.
 So, the baker and the farmer collaborated and experimented further with other varieties that are essential for baking high-quality bread, such as a hard red.
 This allowed Barrio to make a major step up in local flour content to 60% by 2017.
 He also continued to work with the original miller, and as the local grain economy grew, developed a co-branded, consistent local flour mix for retail sales to home bakers and to other bakeries.
 Barrio’s bread now contains over 75% local flour.